Carlos-err406/bitburner-kit/home/scripts/backgroundprocess/README.md

 # Specifications
 The `buyservers.js` script will kill itself once you have maximum amount of servers and all of them have $2^{20}$ GiB (wich is the maximum amount of RAM a server can have in the game)
-These are meant to run in a `16 GiB` server preferably named `backgroundprocess`, i you choose another name make sure to change it everywere else, since the server is excluded from some `ns.getPurchasedServers()` lists
+These are meant to run in a `16 GiB` server preferably named `backgroundprocess`, if you choose another name make sure to change it everywere else, since the server is excluded from some `ns.getPurchasedServers()` lists